kernelci/tuxmake/docs/runtimes.md

 ## null

 The default runtime.
-Assumes you have any necessary toolchain installed on your system.
-If you request a build that requires a (cross) toolchain you don't have installed locally, the build will just fail.
+Uses toolchains installed on your system.
+You need to install any required (cross) compilers yourself.
+For example, to cross-compile for arm64 on Debian you would need to install `gcc-aarch64-linux-gnu`.

+If a required compiler is not installed, the build will fail.

+The support matrix (`tuxmake -p`) checks which compilers are available in your `$PATH` and only reports combinations as supported when the compiler is found.

 ## docker